Your baby and the flu

 - Cover your nose and mouth with a tissue when you cough or sneeze.
 Throw the tissue away after using it.

-- Wash your hands often with soap and water for 15 - 20 seconds, especially after you cough or sneeze.
+- Wash your hands often with soap and water for 15 to 20 seconds, especially after you cough or sneeze.
 You may also use alcohol-based hand cleaners.

 If your baby is younger than 6 months old and has close contact with someone with the flu, inform your health care provider.